kineticstoolkit/kineticstoolkit_doc/src/loadsave.md

 Tuples can also be saved but will be loaded back as lists.

-## Loading a ktk.zip file in Matlab
+## 📄 Loading a ktk.zip file in Matlab

+Here are how to load a ktk.zip file in Matlab, using only four instructions.

     % Create a temporary folder to unzip to mkdir('temp');